 The first is our government’s long history of using Social Security surpluses built over time in preparation for increased demographic pressure to pay for everything BUT Social Security.

 The second is a character assassination.
-Given so much debt is owned by Social Security, it’s easy to point to the Trust Fund and call it a massive drag on the national deficit instead of looking to the government spending that’s yanking money out of Social Security and creating that debt.
+Given so much debt is owned by Social Security, it’s easy to point to the Social Security Trust Fund and call it a massive drag on the national deficit.
+However, we should instead be looking at government spending.
+That’s what’s yanking money out of Social Security and creating that debt.

 Simply put, Social Security is being made to take the fall for the very behavior that’s hurting it.

-Ultimately the purpose of these attacks, Riegle says, are to prime the public for cuts to a widely beloved program–if not eliminating it entirely–and provide cover for poor budgeting and over-spending.
+Ultimately the purpose of these attacks, Riegle says, are to prime the public for cuts to a widely beloved program.
+It could also be to eliminate it entirely, and provide cover for poor budgeting and over-spending.

 It’s a little on the long side, but definitely an interesting read.
 Check the blog out in full right here.